bulldogDevLabs/docs/source/apollo-server/tools.md

 ```
 Ensure you have npm installed cors.
 The * value allows access from any third-party site.
 It should probably be updated to reflect your specific environment.
 Additional information https://github.com/expressjs/cors

-The information contained in the apolloClient re: CORS configuration did not have effect on the server.
+The information contained in the apolloClient re: CORS configuration did not effect on the server.

 **Function signature**